HinodeXRT/xrtpy/joss/paper.md

  - Effective Area: XRTpy's capability to calculate effective areas for various XRT filter channels, combined with CCD contamination layer thickness information, is crucial for understanding instrumental spectral responses, as depicted in \autoref{fig:Figure 1}.

  - Temperature Response: XRTpy provides the capability of computing the temperature response of all the XRT filter channels.
-It does this by relying on a spectral emission model, drawing from [@Narukage:2011], [@Narukage:2014], and [@Landi:2002].
-Users can choose from a range of CHIANTI abundance sets, including the default model with coronal abundances detailed by [@Feldman:1992] and[@Feldman:2014], Hybrid, and Photospheric options. \autoref{fig:Figure 2} shows XRTpy's temperature response calculations for all XRT filters across the different CHIANTI  abundance sets.
+It does this by relying on a spectral emission model, drawing from [@Narukage:2011] and [@Narukage:2014].
+Users can choose from a range of CHIANTI abundance sets, including the default model with coronal abundances, Hybrid, and Photospheric options. \autoref{fig:Figure 2} shows XRTpy's temperature response calculations for all XRT filters across the different CHIANTI  abundance sets.

  - Deriving Temperature and Emission Measure: With the 'temperature_from_filter_ratio' routine, XRTpy simplifies the process of deriving temperature and emission measure maps for a pair of images using the filter ratio method, \autoref{fig:Figure 3} illustrates an example of the function application.